-Nuclear Notebook: How many nuclear bombs does the U.S. have?
+Nuclear Notebook: How many nuclear warheads does the United States have?

-At the beginning of 2017, the US Defense Department maintained a stockpile of an estimated 4,480 nuclear warheads for delivery by more than 800 ballistic missiles and aircraft.
-This figure is unchanged over the last year.
+At the beginning of 2018, the US Defense Department maintained an estimated stockpile of 4,000 nuclear warheads for delivery by more than 800 ballistic missiles and aircraft.
 Since September 2009, when the United States announced that the nuclear arsenal contained 5,113 warheads, the stockpile has decreased by 1,113.
 The most recent cut was announced in January 2017 by Joe Biden, then the vice president, who said the stockpile as of September 2016 had included 4,018 warheads (Kristensen 2017).
 Since January 2017, a small number of additional warheads has probably been retired, leaving a stockpile of approximately 4,000 warheads.

-Most of the warheads in the stockpile are not deployed but stored for potential upload onto missiles and aircraft, and many are destined for retirement.
-We estimate that approximately 1,740 warheads are currently deployed, of which roughly 1,590 strategic warheads are deployed on ballistic missiles and at bomber bases in the United States.
+Most of the warheads in the stockpile are not deployed, but rather stored for potential upload onto missiles and aircraft if so decided.
+Many are destined for retirement.
+We estimate that approximately 1,800 warheads are currently deployed, of which roughly 1,650 strategic warheads are deployed on ballistic missiles and at bomber bases in the United States.
 Another 150 tactical bombs are deployed in Europe.
-The remaining approximately 2,740 warheads—61% of the total—are in storage as a so-called hedge against technical or geopolitical surprises (see Table 1).
-Several hundred of those are scheduled to be retired before 2030…
+The remaining warheads – approximately 2,200, or 55 percent of the total – are in storage as a so-called hedge against technical or geopolitical surprises.
+Several hundred of those warheads are scheduled to be retired before 2030.

 To read this full article for free, visit our online archive here.

 To download a PDF of this article, click this link.

 To read an authoritative accounting of world nuclear arsenals, click here for all Nuclear Notebook columns.